PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_deadlock_empire/index.md

 ![](images/banner.jpeg)

-This post contains [TLA+](https://learntla.com/) solutions for [The Deadlock Empire](https://deadlockempire.github.io/) which is a collection of challenges where you play the role of a scheduler that can context switch at any time and the objective is to break the multithreaded programs.
+This post contains [TLA+](https://learntla.com/) solutions for [The Deadlock Empire](https://deadlockempire.github.io/) which is a collection of challenges where the object is to break multithread programs by playing the role of a scheduler that can context switch at any time.

 [Non atomic instructions](https://deadlockempire.github.io/#T2-Expansion)